Summer Art & Advocacy Youth Fellowship

 SUPPORT

-Summer Art & Advocacy Youth Fellowship, and related programs, are supported through generous funding from ARLAThe Getty Foundation, The Michael and Alice Kuhn Foundation, The SNAP Foundation, CIV:LAB and Clockshop’s generous community of individual donors.
+Summer Art & Advocacy Youth Fellowship, and related programs, are supported through generous funding from ARLAThe Getty Foundation, The Michael and Alice Kuhn Foundation, The SNAP Foundation, CIV:LAB, American Business Bank, Dwight Stuart Youth Fund, WHH Foundation, and Clockshop’s generous community of individual donors.